jmauran91/python_scripts/README.md

 Users should tailor the filepaths in this script as is appropriate for their computer.
 This script does not have one-size-fits-all functionality, unless the user has the same file structure as the author.

+2)

+Use the webscraper to find names or keywords from a website and populate an excel spreadsheet with them.

+Users must install BeautifulSoup, requests, XlsxWriter